JoeyNiestroy/Ordinal-Classification-Penalty/README.md

 Below is a breakdown of the key parts of the code used in this experiment.

 ### Data
-The UTKFace dataset was used for an age estimation task formulated as a nominal classification task
+The UTKFace dataset was used for an age estimation task formulated as a ordinal classification task

 ### Model and Training